tcox8/OSD-Reporting/README.md

 Grouped Driver steps together and put them as one step (this keeps the horizontal table size down).</br>
 Added processing of skipped steps (when conditions are not met on TS Step).
 Hovering over the grey checkmark gives more detail.</br>
 Now results sort with newest computers at top.</br>
+Added support to specify multiple TSadvertisment IDs so that we can see multiple deployments for a TS</br>
+Added support for Modern Driver Management using the -MDM parameter.

 </br>
 </br>